 The idea reportedly goes all the way back to the founding fathers when Benjamin Franklin wrote of the need to conserve energy and light throughout the year.
 The concept moved forward into the 20th century as electricity conservation played a major role during both World Wars.
 In 1966, Congress passed the Uniform Time Act that made any state following Daylight Saving Time practices follow the same schedule for changing their clocks.

-Do we still need Daylight Saving Time?READ MORE: Our 5 favorite Rogelio moments from Jane the Virgin
+Do we still need Daylight Saving Time?READ MORE: Return to the Hidden Temple!

 According to timeanddate.com, less than 40 percent of the world still observes Daylight Saving Time.
 Several U.S. states have begun to argue that system is outdated and does not save the country any energy usage.
 States like Massachusetts, Maine, and New Hampshire have considered switching time zones to avoid the practice all together.